 A CBC, or complete blood count, allows us to examine the number of red blood cells, white blood cells and platelets in each patient.
 This can provide information as to whether a patient is anemic (not enough red blood cells), does not have adequate platelets (which can affect the blood's ability to clot or indicate that they may be bleeding internally), has significant inflammation or infection (if the # of white blood cells are too high or too low).
-In addition to counting the actual number of the cells, we also perform a microscopic slide (called a blood smear) to evaluate what the cells look like individually.
+In addition to counting the actual number of the cells, we also make a microscopic slide (called a blood smear) to evaluate what the cells look like individually.
 Believe it or not, if we see abnormal types, shapes, or numbers of cells, this investigative lab work can provide helpful clues as to to the cause.
 This simple test can be key to picking up serious medical conditions that could affect how your pet responds to anesthesia or surgery especially for abdominal procedures where some bleeding can be expected to occur - so important to know BEFORE rather than after the fact!

 What's a chemistry (SP)?

-The chemistry portion of lab work is typically done on the serum portion of the blood and allows us to check electrolyte levels, blood sugar levels, kidney parameters, protein levels, and liver enzymes to name a few.
+The chemistry portion of lab work is typically done on the serum portion of the blood and allows us to check electrolytes, blood sugar levels, kidney parameters, protein levels, and liver enzymes to name a few.
 The chemistry provides substantial information that can help us make a diagnosis immediately or else provides important direction on what organs/body systems are currently being affected so we can investigate further.

 What's a urinalysis (UA)?

 A urinalysis is an evaluation of the urine.
-At Wascana Animal Hospital we not only do a "dipstick" which is a quick check of the pH, the presence of blood, or abnormal sugars but we also measure the concentration of the urine (called a USG) AND a microscopic exam.
+At Wascana Animal Hospital we not only do a "dipstick" which is a quick check of the pH, the presence of blood, or abnormal sugars but we also measure the concentration of the urine (called a USG) AND perform a microscopic exam.
 The microscopic exam allows us to check for the presence of red and white blood cells, bacteria and abnormal crystals.